What do I do if I am currently experiencing an emergency?

 - For psychiatric services, call 501-686-8408 and identify yourself as a resident to make an appointment.

 Which number do I call first for help if I am not sure what exactly I need; EAP or the Resident Wellness Program?

 Feel free to call either number.
 First and foremost, we want you to get help.

-Typically, if you feel that your situation may require you to be on medications, call the Resident Wellness Program to see Dr. Thapa or Dr. Flynn.
+Typically, if you feel that your situation may require you to be on medications, call the Resident Wellness Program to see Dr. Haselow or Dr. Flynn.
 If you want to talk to someone to process what is going on in your life, call the EAP.